givo/nested-crud/README.md

 ## Introduction

-The library is on it's very early days but stable, code comments are partial, missing documentation, contribution guide and a number of features.
+The library is on it's very early days but stable, code comments are partial. missing documentation, contribution guide and a number of features.

 `sailer` is a library which provides you the tools to create a REST curd service with support for single tones and collections within your application.